cszach/linux-cli-guide/guide/chapter00.md

 according to the space characters, we get 6 parts:
 1. `cal`: The name of the program we want to use, which must always go first in a text command
-2. `-y`: An option that does not require an input
+2. `-S`: An option that does not require an input
 3. `--monday`: Another option that does not require an input
 4. `-n`: An option that requires an input
 5. `2`: The input to the option that precedes it, which is `-n`